formers/former/README.md

 Former::populate( array('name' => 'value') )
 ```

-You can also populate a form by passing an Eloquent model to it, say you have a Client model, you can do that :
+You can also populate a form by passing an Eloquent model to it, say you have a Client model, you can do that.
+This allows for a lot of goodies, I'll get back to it.

 ```php
 Former::populate( Client::find(2) )